goleaf/lunar-ecom/README.md

 ### PayPal Payment Addon

-The PayPal payment addon enables PayPal payments on your Lunar storefront.
+The PayPal payment addon enables PayPal payments on your Lunar frontend.
 This section covers installation, configuration, and usage.

 **Installation**: